rails/spring/README.md

 [with direnv](https://github.com/zimbatm/direnv), but you should recognise and understand the security implications of using that.

+Note: Don't use spring binstubs with `bundle install --binstubs`.
+If you do this, spring and bundler will overwrite each other.
+If _you will_ not be using a command with spring, use `bundle binstub [GEM]` to generate a bundler binstub for that specific gem.
+If you _will_ be using a command with spring, generate a spring binstub _instaed of_ a bundler binstub; spring will run your command inside the bundle anyway.

 If we edit any of the application files, or test files, the change will be picked up on the next run, without the background process having to be restarted.